durability-labs/archivist-docs/learn/tokenomics-litepaper.md

 ### Collateral Requirement

-In order to fill a data slot, Storage Providers first stake and commit the required collateral in the form of the *CDX  (Testnet token)* for that slot which is then subject to slashing if they do not post a proof to confirm the slot.
+In order to fill a data slot, Storage Providers first stake and commit the required collateral in the form of the *ARC  (Testnet token)* for that slot which is then subject to slashing if they do not post a proof to confirm the slot.

 Validators also need to post collateral to participate in the validation service.